jolivain/trusted-firmware-a/docs/components/granule-protection-tables-design.rst

 The GPT can function as either a 1 level or 2 level lookup depending on how a PAS region is configured.
-The first step is the level 0 table, each entry in the level 0 table controls access to a relatively large region in memory (block descriptor), and the entire region can belong to a single PAS when a one step mapping is used, or a level 0 entry can link to a level 1 table where relatively small regions (granules) of memory can be assigned to different PAS with a 2 step mapping.
-The type of mapping used for each PAS is determined by the user when setting up the configuration structure.
+The first step is the level 0 table, each entry in the level 0 table controls access to a relatively large region in memory (GPT Block descriptor), and the entire region can belong to a single PAS when a one step mapping is used.
+Level 0 entry can also link to a level 1 table (GPT Table descriptor) where relatively small region (GPT Granules descriptor) of memory can be assigned to different PAS with a 2 step mapping, or contiguous memory block (GPT Contiguous descriptor) with the same PAS.
+The maximum size of supported contiguous blocks is defined by ``RME_GPT_MAX_BLOCK`` build option.
+The type of mapping (GPT Block or Table descriptor) used for each PAS is determined by the user when setting up the configuration structure.

 Design Concepts and Interfaces
 ------------------------------